 1) Knowledge and use of OVR

-When asked about whether their states offer OVR, nearly 50 percent of respondents did not know.
-Over 17 percent answered incorrectly; of those respondents, 55 percent believed that their state did not offer OVR, and 45 percent believed that the state does offer it.
-(3) Of the third of respondents who provided the correct answer, over 60 percent of them had not registered or updated their registration using the state’s online system.
+When asked about whether their states offer OVR, about 51 percent of respondents did not know.
+Over 17 percent answered incorrectly; of those respondents, 56 percent believed that their state did not offer OVR, and 44 percent believed that the state does offer it.
+(3) Of the third of respondents who provided the correct answer and had access to OVR, over 60 percent of them had not registered or updated their registration using the state’s online system.

 At first glance, these data may be discouraging and reflect the need for stronger efforts to educate voters about the availability and benefits of OVR.
 There are, however, some caveats to these results that prompt the need for further study:

 - Many respondents were already registered.
-Just over 89 percent of CCES respondents answered that they were registered to vote.
+Almost 86 percent of CCES respondents answered that they were registered to vote.
 Though questions of this type are sometimes susceptible to social desirability bias, we assume that CCES respondents answered truthfully, and might not have had the need to use OVR at the time they completed the survey.
 So, while we encourage states to offer OVR to their citizens, some groups of voters may not use it for several years.

 - Some respondents may have been registered at DMV.
 Even though the CCES does not ask about the manner in which respondents registered to vote, we assume that some may have registered through their state department of motor vehicles (DMV).
 Data from the United States Election Assistance Commission shows that, between 2014 and 2016, election officials received 33 percent of registrations from DMVs, which is the largest single source of registration applications compared to in person (12 percent), by mail (17 percent), online (17 percent), and other sources (15 percent).